lauraxxsantos/Portfolio_LauraSantos/final-project-part-one.md

 ## Initial sketches

 Below are drafts of tablaeu charts.
+*Please note: I am still learning how to navigate Tablaeu so these are very much a draft draft.
 I plan to display data using chart types that best fit the purpose behing each data visualization.

-For example a line chart to show the trend of disasteres over decades.
+Sketch 1: A line chart to show the trend of disasteres over decades.
 ![Sketches-4](Sketches-4.jpg)

+Sketch 2: A multi-line chart to be able to compare affected people by natural disaster.

 ![Sketches-1](SketchFinalProject1.png)

+Sketch 3:
+A stacked chart to visualize how each natural disaster makes up homelessness amount.
 ![Sketches-2](SketchFinalProject2.png)